mklfarha/gpg/README.md

 <img src="./docs/imgs/gpg-crm.png" height="200px" alt="GPG CRM" title="GPG CRM">

-### [Bonus] Generate an token and use the GraphQL Playground
+### [Bonus] Generate a token and use the GraphQL Playground

-To generate token, you need to create a user first
+To generate a token, you need to create a user first

 You can use the CLI tool in the generated code to create a user token,